pslin1/SatMapper/README.md

 python3 main.py
 ```

 active.txt is an example of TLE information about currently active satellites.
-This document was downloaded from <a href=https://www.celestrak.com/NORAD/elements/> Celestrak </a> on May 16, 2021
+This document was downloaded from <a href=https://www.celestrak.com/NORAD/elements/> Celestrak </a> on Jan 10, 2022